 Stuck at home?
 Time to experience exploring your body

-I was never encouraged to explore my body, and I doubt that many of you were.
+I was never encouraged in exploring your body (my body), and I doubt that many of you were.
 And no, I am not talking about dance classes or swimming or wrestling; I mean the ~good~ stuff.
 It’s something we do behind locked doors, in those moments when our homes are quiet and we know no one is coming by to disturb (or catch) us.
 It’s fine, but the bodily exploration doesn’t have to be a solo act.

 I only really started to embrace my body and the sensations it could give me when I was encouraged to; when my partner at the time talked to me and worked with me and quite literally opened me up to all the possibilities.
 And with quarantine protocols still encouraging us not to head out and get frisky, may I put forth: exploring your body (alone) with your partner.